Comics Studies Creative Research Hub

 brian-100dpi

-Brian is a lecturer in Films Studies at the University of Dundee.
-He teaches on the Comics and Film module, and is involved in various other Comics modules.
-His research interests include Film Adaptation, film-makers such as John Boorman, Ken Russell, John Huston, and Fred Zinneman.
+Brian Hoyle is a lecturer in Film Studies and English Literature at the University of Dundee in the Division of Humanities, School of Humanities, Social Sciences and Law.
+He has taught and published on comics and film.
+His research interests include adaptation, film screenplays, and film-makers such as John Boorman, Ken Russell, John Huston, and Fred Zinneman.
 He has written on The Road to Perdition in The International Journal of Comic Art.

 Matthew Jarron